Skip to content

 Handling onFocus events

-AccessCheckoutEditText has support for onFocus events, allowing your application to update the UI dynamically when a user interacts with the AccessCheckoutEditText
+AccessCheckoutEditText has support for onFocus events, allowing your application to update the UI dynamically when your customer interacts with the AccessCheckoutEditText.

-You must use the setOnFocusChangeListener to react to focus changes.
+You must use the setOnFocusChangeListener method to react to focus changes.

 The example below changes the background of the AccessCheckoutEditText when the field gains focus to the secondary color and changes it back to the primary color when the field loses focus.